Fourier multipliers on graded Lie groups: The Mihlin-H ormander condition on

 \subsection{Dilations on $\Gh$}

 In this section, we define dilations on the set $\Gh$.
-This is possible thanks to the following lemma whose proof is a routine exercise of representation theory for nilpotent Lie groups and the orbit method: \begin{lemma} \begin{enumerate} \item If $\pi$ is a unitary irreducible representation of $G$ and $r>0$ then setting
+This is possible thanks to the following lemma whose proof is a routine exercise of representation theory: \begin{lemma} \begin{enumerate} \item If $\pi$ is a unitary irreducible representation of $G$ and $r>0$ then setting

 we have defined a unitary irreducible representation $r\cdot \pi$ of $G$. \item If $\pi_1$ and $\pi_2$ are two equivalent unitary irreducible representations of $G$, then, for any $r>0$, $r\cdot \pi_1$ and $r\cdot \pi_2$ are two equivalent unitary irreducible representations of $G$. \end{enumerate} \end{lemma}